davidemoro/cookiecutter-qa/README.rst

 Run tests with local browsers
 =============================

-You can launch tests based on local browsers instead of relying to a remote or local grid using the ``--splinter-webdriver firefox`` option.
+You can launch tests based on local browsers instead of relying to a remote (SauceLabs_, BrowserStack_, TestingBot_) or local grid (using Zalenium_) using the ``--splinter-webdriver firefox`` option for example.

 See https://github.com/pytest-dev/pytest-splinter#command-line-options